Entrance Requirements

 The following are required:

-• Recommendation by a Christian mentor, whether from a pastor, Bible study leader, church official, or another mature Christian who has had the opportunity to observe the student's spiritual life and should not be a relative.
+Faith Recommendation by a pastor, Christian mentor, Bible study leader, church official, or another mature Christian who has had the opportunity to observe the student's spiritual life.
+It should not be a relative.
 Alternatively, an interview with an admissions counselor can satisfy the Christian Faith Reference requirement.

 Community Covenant